seunghan96/seunghan96.github.io/_posts/2022-05-19-(CL_paper8)DeepDPM.md

     - $$N_{k}= \mid \mathcal{X}_{k} \mid $$ : number of points in cluster $$k$$
     - $$f_{\boldsymbol{x}}(\cdot ; \lambda)$$ : marginal likelihood

-  - interpretation : **comparing the marginal likelihood of the data, under 2 subclsters with its marginal likelihood under the cluster**
+  - interpretation : **comparing the marginal likelihood of the data, under 2 subclusters with its marginal likelihood under the cluster**

 <br>